-An average monthly net salary after tax is $3136.38 per person who is well-qualified, experienced and is officially employed in Iceland.
+An average monthly net salary after tax is $3,821.49 per person who is well-qualified, experienced, and officially employed in Iceland.

-An average salary is slightly higher than the minimum wage for the special and general workers.
+An average salary is slightly higher than the minimum wage for special and general workers.

 Most of the people living here in Iceland are busy with industrial fishing, energetics, tourism, and IT technologies.